malinda-pich/academic-kickstart/content/slides/first-slidedeck/index.md

 Building Community and Tools for Analyzing Web Archives Through Datathons

-This article talks about the need for studying web archives in order to better understand the social and cultural dimensions associated with the digital age
+* This article talks about the need for studying web archives in order to better understand the social and cultural dimensions associated with the digital age

-This was achieved through community building practices in the form of Datathons
+* This was achieved through community building practices in the form of Datathons

+---

+Building Community and Tools for Analyzing Web Archives Through Datathons

-There were many collaborators from various disciplines involved in the datathon that ranged from individuals in social sciences, to humanities and digital archivists among others.
+* There were many collaborators from various disciplines involved in the datathon that ranged from individuals in social sciences, to humanities and digital archivists among others.

 ---